 - Quick fix : restart your router / modem -> turn off router / modem wait for 10 seconds and turn back your router -> this method will fix almost all wifi issues on macbook m1 pro

 Wi-Fi is an important part of today’s MacBook experience.
-Connection problems or wifi disconnecting or frequent wifi disconnection on macbook pro m1 are serious business and somtimes macbook pro will not connect to internet as well.
-We know that you don’t want to get back online right away.
-Whether it’s to turn is an important report or catch up on the latest streaming episodes.
+Connection problems or wifi disconnecting or frequent wifi disconnection on MacBook pro m1 are serious business and sometimes macbook pro will not connect to internet and ethernet keeps dropping on MacBook as well.
+We know that you want to get back online right away and connect to wifi network on your MacBook.

 What to do to get your MacBook Pro M1 back on the network quickly